rcuevass/pyramids_and_blending/README.md

 ## General description

-This repo, **still in progress**,  contains code that exmplifies the implementation of Gaussian and Laplacian pyramids and how they are used for image blending.
-The scripts included here itend to show this by exclusively using OpenCV and implementing each algorithm from scratch.
+This repo, **still in progress**,  contains code that exemplifies the implementation of Gaussian and Laplacian pyramids and how they are used for image blending.
+The scripts included here intend to show this by: 1.
+Exclusively using OpenCV and 2.
+Implementing each algorithm from scratch.
-The original images can be found in the folder [images] (https://github.com/rcuevass/pyramids_and_blending/tree/master/images) of this repository.
+The original images utlized for these tests can be found in the folder [images] (https://github.com/rcuevass/pyramids_and_blending/tree/master/images) of this repository.
 The code is executed with `python main.py`

 ### 1. OpenCV libraries: